-This Special Edition Fender Guitar Is Now Surprisingly Affordable
+This Limited Edition Fender Guitar Is Now Surprisingly Affordable

 During that time, it was popular with surf rock guitarists, but after it went out of production, it became an onstage staple at punk, alternative and indie shows.
 During the ’80s, Fender produced a Japanese-made version of the instrument, and in ’99, due to the Jaguar’s underground popularity, the brand began producing the style again in earnest.

-If you’re looking to add this unique guitar to your arsenal, head over to Guitar Center today — currently you can save $50 on a Fender Special Edition Standard Jaguar guitar.
-The instrument comes in a Surf Pearl finish (an homage to the Jaguar’s early days) and has an alder body, a 22-fret maple neck and a Pau Ferro fingerboard.
+If you’re looking to add this unique guitar to your arsenal, head over to Guitar Center today — currently you can save $200 on a Fender Limited-Edition Standard Jaguar guitar.
+The instrument comes in a Surf Pearl finish and has an alder body, a 22-fret maple neck and a Pau Ferro fingerboard.
 Unlike some of the single-coil models produced a half-century ago, this guitar has two humbucking pickups and a modern C shape neck.